 – Chocolate Fondue with fruits and Paleo Muffins

-You’ll want to try these out.
+These Paleo Banana Muffins, which we served with the chocolate fondue, were a hit!
+You’ll definitely want to try these out.
 Aren’t they adorable?

 - Preheat oven to 350 degrees.

 - Place muffin cups in the muffin pans.
 Set aside.

 - Plug in your food processor.
 Place bananas, almond butter, honey, vanilla extract, coconut oil and eggs in food processor.
 Close lid and process until smooth.